zwh42/Self-Driving-Vehicle-Detection/README.md

 ###Sliding Window Search

-####1.
-Describe how (and identify where in your code) you implemented a sliding window search.
+#### a sliding window search.
 How did you decide what scales to search and how much to overlap windows?
+The code for sliding window search is contained in the **"Sliding Window Search"** code cell of this [Jupyter notebook](./SelfDrvingVehicleDetection.ipynb).

 I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):